jcgonzalez25/new_portfolio/src/content/projects/Connect4/index.md

 show: 'true'
 ---

-Creating the connect 4 game with only CSS,advancing my css skills by learning CSS3 new features
+Creating the connect 4 game with only CSS, advancing my css skills by learning CSS3 new features